slsanc/gabiri/README.md

 # Gabiri

 Gabiri is a hiring management software.
 It is currently in pre-alpha.
-Gabiri is ancient Sumerian for "mountain".
+Gabiri is Sumerian for "mountain".

 ## Prerequisites